aggarwalprateek72/TextEditor/README.md

 # TextEditor
-A simple Notepad like desktop application for all those who just begin to learn java swing and javafx.
-The code has been written in the simplest possible way for all the beginners and advanced users.
+Simple Notepad like desktop application which can perform cut, copy, new and edit features.